What to expect on a winter trip to Sankt Petersburg

 The Theatre Season is on

-You can use the long evenings to pay a visit to the famous Mariinsky Theatre.
+You can use the long evenings to visit the famous Mariinsky Theatre.
 Choose a ballet or an opera and be amazed by the unforgettable performances.

 Good to know: Prebook the tickets.
 Be sure to book through the theatre website and not an agency asking for the double price.